ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Prepare for your first run

-Currently, pipeline works with Nextflow v23.04.
+Currently, pipeline works with Nextflow v23.04 and v23.10.
 Make sure that you have the latest version of Docker (if running the pipeline on a laptop / PC) or Singularity (if running on a high-performance cluster).

 ### Prepare your input data

+The FASTQ file names should have a form `<sampleID>_<field1>_<field2>_<field3>_<field4>.fastq.gz`, where `<field1>..<field4>` are any substrings between underscores (with one field denoting the number of the read, `R1` or `R2`) and `sampleID` is a sample identifier that will be used in the downstream processing.

-Prepare the sample sheet with the description of input samples.
+You can prepare a samplesheet with the description of input samples.
 In case of single-end reads, it should look like this:

 ```csv
 sample,fastq_1,fastq_2,single_end